pik-piam/PyPSA-China-PIK/docs/model.md

 - hydro (always on)
 - nuclear
 - PHS
-- solar & wind (considered to have filled the best capacity factor)
+- solar & wind (considered to have filled the best available capacity factor)
-- transmission
+- inter provincial transmission
 - & more

 ## Transmission